 Note that Babel is published by a Harper Collins imprint which is in the middle of a strike with the HCP Union seeking fair pay for workers.
 Books & Boba supports the HCP Union, as does the author R.F.
 Kuang, and invite you to support the union by amplifying their message on social media (Twitter / Instagram) and donating to their strike fund.

-On this episode, we highlight the latest book and publishing news in Asian American literature for our August 2022 mid-month check-in, including the big news that’s rocking the publishing industry right now.
+For the last time this year, we highlight the latest book and publishing news in Asian American literature for our December 2022 mid-month check-in, including checking in on the ongoing strike at Harper Collins

 New books and authors mentioned in our publishing news:

 Untitled picture book by Sanae Ishid

 Untitled YA horror novels by Judy I. Lin

 Outside Mom, Inside Mom by Jane Park; illust by Lenny Wen